 How to Play the Travis Fingerpicking Pattern

-In this episode of Fret Dojo TV, I cover how to play the Travis fingerpicking pattern in detail.
+In this episode, I cover how to play the Travis fingerpicking pattern in detail.

 This is one of the most common guitar fingerstyle patterns to learn, and features in many classic songs such as Dust In The Wind by Kansas.